tim241/ninspect/README.md

-# ninspect: NES Classic NAND Inspector
+# ninspect: (S)NES Classic NAND Inspector

 ## What it is

-ninspect is a dockerized application that mounts  a raw, encrypted NAND dump from your NES Classic Edition inside a Debian container and gives you a shell to inspect it.
+ninspect is a dockerized application that mounts  a raw, encrypted NAND dump from your (S)NES Classic Edition inside a Debian container and gives you a shell to inspect it.
 It runs on all systems that support Docker, including Windows.

 ## How to use

 - Use [hakchi](https://github.com/madmonkey1907/hakchi) to dump both your kernel and NAND
-    - [docker-hakchi](docker-hakchi/README.md) is a dockerized version of hakchi and integrated with ninspect to help with this process
 - Place kernel.img and nand.bin inside the nand folder of ninspect
 - Install docker on your computer
 - From the docker prompt, cd to the ninspect folder